MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/linux-agent.md

 ::: moniker-end

 To run your jobs, you'll need at least one agent.
 A Linux agent can build and deploy different kinds of apps, including Java and Android apps.
-We support Ubuntu, Red Hat, and CentOS.
+See [Check prerequisites](#check-prerequisites) for a list of supported Linux distributions.

-> Before you begin:
+> [!NOTE]
-> * If your pipelines are in [Azure Pipelines](https://visualstudio.microsoft.com/products/visual-studio-team-services-vs) and a [Microsoft-hosted agent](hosted.md) meets your needs, you can skip setting up a private Linux agent.
+> This article describes how to configure a [self-hosted agent](agents.md#self-hosted-agents).
+If you are using Azure DevOps Services and a [Microsoft-hosted agent](hosted.md) meets your needs, you can skip setting up a private Linux agent.
-> *  Otherwise, you've come to the right place to set up an agent on Linux.
-Continue to the next section.

 [!INCLUDE [include](includes/concepts.md)]